 The word ‘Vagh’ implies the repayment of financial debts while ‘Baras’ refers to the financial year.
 Thus, businessmen clear their accounts on this day and make no further entries in new ledgers until the day of Labh Pancham.

 Is a slack business giving your financial chart a hiccup!
 Get the 2022 Free Annual Astrology report for guidance and suitable remedies.

 The Holy scriptures relate to a legend that mentions the importance of Vagh Baras.
 It is believed that at the time of Samudra Manthan or Churning of the Sea, five wish-fulfilling cows or Kamdhenus emerged.
 Among them appeared a Divine cow named Nanda.
 The day gained religious importance of worshipping the sacred cow Nanda and gradually came to be celebrated as Vagh Baras.

-Vagh Baras Puja Rituals and Significance
+Vagh Baras Puja Rituals

 - Cows and calves are bathed and draped in colourful clothes.